 I’m going to be off tumblr for a while.
 I have grad school happening now and tumblr has just been making feel really down in general lately anyway, especially after receiving negativity to the one time I put a personal post.

-Anonymous asked: You really are ugly and you look like a man.
+Anonymous said: You really are ugly and you look like a man.

 I see you’re too chickenshit to say that off of anon, but was that really necessary?
 Didn’t your parents teach you to not be nasty?
 Is this how you get your kicks, to make your petty self feel better every day by putting another person down?
 What, do you spend your free time trolling the personal tag to see if someone is feeling a little low and that’s when you strike, instead of being positive and saying something worthwhile to another human being?